hupili/python-for-data-and-media-communication-gitbook/notes-week-00.md

 You can download from [here](https://desktop.github.com/), and install it like you installed other apps before.

-### Use GitHub Desktop to synchronize codes between local repo and GitHub hosted repo
+### Use GitHub Desktop to synchronize codes between local repository and GitHub hosted repository

 Talking about this function, GitHub is like a cloud disk, which is similar to Google Drive，OneDrive.
 You can synchronize your codes and files between local and GitHub website.
 It's useful not just others can see your recent updates, but also improve the efficiency during the collaboration with others.
 If one of your teammates commit changes, you can synchronize by GitHub desktop and keep the same stage with them.